 People come and go and it usually doesn’t matter.
 However, it strongly matters in the life of a young girl—indeed, a woman of any age—when Daddy sees a window, flies the coop and, over time, when it looks like he’s alighting again at home but instead dissolves into the sky.

 Mom was the first woman I knew whose Daddy flew the coop.
 She was four and her sister, Madeleine, who had polio, was six.
 Their Daddy, Frank, disappeared to sail the seven seas as ship’s purser.
-To make ends meet, the girls’ mother, Beatrice, and her mother, Alice—some say Frank fled to escape Alice’s scorn—boarded together at a rooming house while working ungodly hours.
+To make ends meet, the girls’ mother, Beatrice, and her mother, Alice—some say Frank fled to escape Alice’s scorn—took a room together at a rooming house while working ungodly hours.
 Meanwhile, the girls shuttled from one foster family to another.
 They were supposed to be served one cup of fresh milk a day, but according to Mom only one family refrained from watering it down.
 On occasional Sundays, when Beatrice and Alice got a break from their jobs as Irish washer women, they saw the girls and brought milk.
 Good-hearted Frank sent home 25 cents a week for each of the girls, but squat for Beatrice.

 Somehow, Mom’s and Madeline’s seven years of foster care ended.
 Frank returned to Brooklyn and began working as a movie theater manager.
 Now and then, the girls got to see him.
 More often than not, whatever promises he entranced them with never materialized.
 Still, they got into the movies for free.

 Shortly before I was born, Alice kicked the bucket.
 People say she was hanging on to meet me.
 From what I can tell, lots of people applauded, at least silently, once Alice was gone.
-Frank even suggested to Beatrice that they get back together after 25 years apart.
+Frank even suggested to Beatrice and they get back together after 25 years apart.
 By now, the girls had been married for seven years.
 Beatrice asked Frank, “You going to give me more than 50 cents a week this time?” and the deal was off.
 The two finally divorced and promptly married more fitting life partners.
 That at least took the pressure off.

 Mom never got to spend the time she wanted with him.
 When he died at 96 Mom was nearly 70 and less than a decade away from a major stroke.
 When Frank left this life, Mom held onto him.
 After her stroke, she developed a recurrent delusion that Frank and Madeleine—both long deceased—were coming to pay her a visit, had already come and gone, or had disappointed her again by failing to show up.